-Abortion self-care is an abortion with pills without a prescription, with or without the involvement of a health provider.
-Abortion self-care is on the rise globally due to the increasing availability of simple, safe, highly effective medications, and because women’s need for safe abortion, on their own terms.
+Self-managed abortion is an abortion with pills without a prescription, with or without the involvement of a health provider.
+Self-managed abortion is on the rise globally due to the increasing availability of simple, safe, highly effective medications that meet people’s need for safe abortion on their own terms.
 Research and evidence show that people can safely and effectively self-manage an abortion with pills when they have accurate information about the dosing regimen and when to seek treatment for complications.